 - Current evidence does not support the use of hypertonic 3% sodium chloride in routine cases of bronchiolitis.

 - The use of salbutamol (Ventolin) is not recommended in routine cases.

 - The use of corticosteroids is not recommended in routine cases.

-- The use of antibiotics is not recommended unless there is suspicion of an underlying bacterial infection.
+- The use of antibiotics is not recommended unless there is evidence, or strong suspicion of an underlying bacterial infection.

 - The use of chest physiotherapy is not recommended.

 - Thoughtful use of oxygen saturation monitoring in hospitalized patients is recommended.
 Continuous saturation monitoring may be indicated for high-risk children in the acute phase of illness, and intermittent monitoring or spot checks are appropriate for lower-risk children and patients who are improving clinically.

 This position statement was reviewed by the Community Paediatrics Committee and the Hospital Paediatrics and Emergency Medicine Sections of the Canadian Paediatric Society, as well as by representatives of the College of Family Physicians of Canada.